The time- and mindkeeper — your local-first AI work companion

 Where your AI already lives.

 First-class MCP for Claude Code, Cursor and Claude Desktop.
 Any OpenAI-compatible model on the back end.
-Plain-text storage you can pipe to anything else.
-No lock-in — on either side.
+Open storage — plain text, JSON or SQL — you can pipe to anything else.
+No lock-in, on either side.

 Pick the level of memory you want for your AI.

-Hobby is the open-source desktop.
-Companion, Pro and Team add a hosted memory layer, scheduled AI runs, and MCP integrations with the editor of your choice.
+Local is the open-source desktop.
+Companion and Pro add a hosted memory layer, scheduled AI runs, and MCP integrations with the editor of your choice.

 Free